 Duavee (Bazedoxifene), which combines estrogen with an estrogen antagonist to treat menopause symptoms; shown to boost bone density in the hip and lumbar spine

 For more severe cases of osteoporosis, your physician may move to an injection that stimulates osteoblasts, cells that build new bone.
 While on treatment, you may experience headaches, nausea and fatigue.
-Anabolic agents can only be given for one to two years, depending on the specific drug, to limit serious side effects like heart attack and stroke.
+Anabolic agents can only be given for one to two years, depending on the specific drug, to limit serious side effects, including the development of osteosarcoma, a type of bone cancer.
 After that, you may go on an anti-resorptive to maintain new bone growth.
 Anabolic agents include:

 Are Osteoporosis Drugs a Lifelong Commitment?

 Not necessarily.
 Women with a high risk of fractures should be treated with meds, but then reassessed after three to five years, according to new osteoporosis treatment guidelines for postmenopausal women from the Endocrine Society, published in The Journal of Endocrinology & Metabolism, If they’re no longer at risk, women can take what’s known as a drug holiday while being monitored by their physician.